fedecarg/sublime-projects/README.md

 Sublime Text Projects
 ================

-Automatically open a project from the command line by passing the .sublime-project file as an argument to the Sublime Text executable
+Open a project from the command line by automatically passing the .sublime-project file as an argument to the Sublime Text executable.

 ## Installation